 “I have a window installation company in Jacksonville, and about five years ago I had a job at the Children’s Homes replacing a broken window.
 After being around the kids I just felt compelled to do something,” McCormick said.

-“I had connections at the Speedway and thought the kids might enjoy the experience.
-Well they loved it, and I am more than happy to keep providing them with the experience every year.
+“I had connections at the Speedway and I am more than happy to keep providing them with the experience every year.
 I guess you could say that this is my one thing.
 I believe that everyone has at least one thing they can do to make the life of a disadvantaged child a little brighter.”

 What’s your one thing?